Fool (stock character): Serendipitous fool

 In scenarios of this kind a simpleton, a laughing stock in the end wins big, usually a princess or a kingdom, or wealth, or all the above.
 Brothers Grimm have three tales of a lucky simpleton.
-The Queen Bee, The Three Languages and The Three Feathers.
-In these the fool gets help from animals.
+In The Queen Bee, The Three Languages and The Three Feathers, the fool gets help from animals.
 The luck of the Russian folk character Ivan the Fool comes from his simplicity.

 Heroes, villains and fools

 While some characters are archetypal fools, at the same time, the coordinates "hero/villain/fool may be seen as major measures of any character.
 Sometimes these traits mix or boundaries are blurred."